tfbf/Bible-Malayalam-Sathyavedapusthakam-1910/README.rst

 Malayalam language known as `Sathyavedapusthakam published by The British and Foreign Bible Society in 1910
 <https://archive.org/details/Sathyavedapusthakam_1910>`_.
 The source
-format used here is `USFM <http://paratext.org/about/usfm>`_.
+text is formatted using `USFM <http://paratext.org/about/usfm>`_ markup.
 The text can be converted to other formats using USFM converters.

 If you are interested to help this project, you can join our `discussion group